PROF. SUE SMITH

 Contact: 01772 894321

-This passion has led her to project manage a series of European funded projects involving up-skilling customer service leaders, auditing the customer experience at every touch point and setting up Training Exchange Academies with European partners in Bulgaria, Germany and Lithuania.
+This passion has led her to project manage a series of European funded projects involving up-skilling customer service leaders, auditing the customer experience and setting up Training Exchange Academies with European partners in Bulgaria, Germany and Lithuania.